nestdotland/hacktoberfest/.github/README.md

   </p>
 </p>

-> Not currently accepting submissions.
-We'll be accepting incoming PRs starting on October 23rd!

 This repository serves as a project and participant registry for our Hacktoberfest 2020 event.
 Any contributions you make to Deno projects or modules you create **must** have a pull-request, with the necessary information provided, into this repository.
 Without a pull-request, you will not be considered for the various available rewards.

 ## The Event